ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 	1. Each player simultaneously chooses whether they would like to put the cards in their hand on the bottom of their deck (in a random order).
 	2. Each player draws cards equal to 1+ the number of cards they just put on the bottom of their deck.
 	3. Begin next round

 - Combat phase
 	- See "Combat"

 If a phase/step does not explicitly make a player the active player, no player is active and therefore players may not take actions (such as playing cards), however, If a fast or slow speed card/effect is somehow put onto the horizon anyway, the player who does not control it becomes the active player.

+#### Draw phase notes:
+To do the simultaneous decision making, you can give each player two cards (one for keeping their hand one for not), each player picks a card and places it face down, then players turn over their cards at the same time.

 ---
 ## Combat